I was carried to the Tower to serve our Earl. In place of our mother, who was sought high and low but could not be found.

 Our mother sayt that were the way of it.
 “The prettiest kits leave first,” sayt she.

-When I arrkst when I would go, our mother sayt, “Belike you’ll go last.”
+When I arrkst when I might leave, our mother sayt, “Belike you’ll go last.”

 My sister had a place in Mr Secretary’s household.
 Our mother sayt she could not have wished for a better one.